dorkamotorka/ebpf-labs/labs/inspecting-ebpf-using-bpftool-43dfa319/index.md

 💡 If you want to make sense of the xlated output, you also need to understand [how eBPF uses its registers](https://www.kernel.org/doc/html/v5.17/bpf/instruction-set.html) to pass arguments, store values, and communicate results.
 ::

-Or even look at the JIT-compiled machine code produced for the same program:
+Or even look at the Just-in-Time (JIT) compiled machine code produced for the same program:

 ```bash
 sudo bpftool prog dump jited id 15